Courses

 C&T 4139 Constructing critical readers

-Prerequisite: C&T 4138.
-Examination of theory and practice on teaching reading in intermediate grade classrooms.
-Consideration of curriculum design, assessment practices, teaching methods and children's literature.
-Emphasis on curricular structures and strategies for teaching comprehension and critical analysis of fiction and nonfiction texts.
+This course examines theory, research, and practice on teaching reading comprehension in intermediate classrooms.
+Students will study curriculum design, assessment practices, and teaching methods and materials.
+The course emphasizes curricular structures and strategies for teaching comprehension, grades 2-8.

 C&T 4140 Literature for younger children